joaoherrera/ia-bigdata/README.md

 - BATCH_SIZE: Size of training and validation batches.
 Default 16.
 - EPOCHS: Number of epochs.
 Default 50.
 - LEARNING_RATE: Learning rate.
 Default 0.001.
+- SEED: A seed for reproducibility.
+Default 2183648025.
 - preprocess: Whether apply preprocessing algoritms (hardcoded in the train script for now).
 - augment: Whether augment data using Albumentations (check src/dataset/augmentations.py for more details).
 - gpu: Whether use GPU, otherwise CPU.